-Paint Like an Impressionist
+How a Child Can Paint Like an Impressionist

 Spring gardens were favorite subjects for the Impressionist artists.
 Just like Monet and Renoir, your little painter can create her very own nature-based work of art.
 Yes, the Impressionist used brushes.
 But, that doesn’t mean your child has to do the same in order to paint like they did.

 The Impressionists showed their brush strokes in a major way.
-Your tot can create a similar style using her hands!
+Your child can create a similar style using her hands!
 This helps your child to get in a fine motor workout while learning about famous artists, exploring colors and even experience science mixing different hues.

 Before getting started take a look at some of Monet’s Water Lilies or one of Renoir’s garden scenes.
 Don’t worry if there isn’t an art museum nearby.
 You can look at the artworks online or in a book.
+Another solution is to purchase a pack of postcards with a specific artist prints:

 The Impressionists focused on the natural environment as they painted.
 That means they put the time of day, season and lighting into play.
 Your child is going to explore flowers during this art activity.
 Help her to capture the real-life setting and go outside to find a few spring blooms.
 If there aren’t any flowers in your area, find a spring-time video online or look at photos from last year.
 Ask your child: